Do You Need a Section 42 Notice?

-Get a free initial consultation and we'll provide a tailored, no obligation quote to draft and serve your section 42 notice.
+Get a free initial consultation and we'll provide a tailored, no obligation quote to draft and serve your Section 42 Notice.

 Whether an existing leaseholder or if the right is assigned to you by your seller, we have a solicitor to finalise the formal lease extension process for you for a fixed fee.

-What is a Section 42 Notice to extend the lease?
+What is a Section 42 Notice?

 12 min read